xiaoxiae/slama.dev/_posts/2020-03-21-incrementing-and-decrementing-numbers.md

 category: "Vim"
 ---

-This post marks the first of a series about Vim.
-I'm doing it both to force myself to learn something new about the editor and to tell you something that you might not have previously known.

----

-Vim has some cool tools for incrementing-decrementing numbers.

 Some of you might know that pressing `<C-a>`/`<C-x>` in command mode _increases/decreases the next number on the line the cursor is currently on_:

 ```